Burmese language: Numerals

 Burmese digits are traditionally written using a set of numerals unique to the Mon–Burmese script, although Arabic numerals are also used in informal contexts.
 The cardinal forms of Burmese numerals are primarily inherited from the Proto-Sino-Tibetan language, with some larger numbers like "ten million" borrowed from Sanskrit or Pali.
 The ordinal forms of primary Burmese numerals are directly borrowed from Pali.
 Ordinal numbers beyond ten are suffixed မြောက် (lit. 'to raise').

 Burmese numerals follow the nouns they modify, with the exception of round numbers, which precede the nouns they modify and are subject to tone sandhi shifts.

 Romanization and transcription

 Burmese has no official romanization system.
-There have been attempts to make one, but none has succeeded.
+There have been attempts to make one, but none have succeeded.
 Replicating Burmese sounds in Latin script is complicated.
 The Pali-based transcription system MLC, devised by the Myanmar Language Commission (MLC), transcribes only sounds in formal Burmese and is based on the Burmese alphabet rather than the phonology.

-Several colloquial transcription systems have been proposed but none is overwhelmingly preferred.
+Several colloquial transcription systems have been proposed, none of which is overwhelmingly preferred.

 Transcription of Burmese is not standardized, as seen in the varying English transcriptions of Burmese names.
 For instance, a Burmese personal name like ဝင်း /[wɪ̃́]/ may be variously romanized as Win, Winn, Wyn, or Wynn, while ခိုင် /[kʰã̀ɪ̃]/ may be romanized as Khaing, Khine, or Khain.